 Rhode Island Panfish Fishing

-All about fishing for sunfish in RI lakes and ponds.
+All about fishing for perch and sunfish in RI lakes and ponds.

 Panfish can be found in many waters across RI.
 Many ponds, rivers and lakes including Beach Pond, Indian Lake, Johnson Pond (Flat River Reservoir), Pascoag Reservoir (Echo Lake), Stafford Pond, Tiogue Lake, Watchaug Pond and Woonasquatucket Reservoir have one or more types of sunfish.